-Stiolto Respimat should not be used to treat asthma.
+Stiolto Respimat is for use only in people with COPD and should not be used to treat asthma.

 Stiolto Respimat is for use only in people with chronic obstructive pulmonary disease (COPD) and should not be used to treat asthma.

-Olodaterol may increase the risk of death in people with asthma, but the risk in people with COPD is not known.
-Use only the prescribed dose of Stiolto Respima, and do not use it for longer than your doctor recommends.
-Follow all patient instructions for safe use.
+Stiolto Respimat may increase the risk of death or hospitalization in people with asthma, but the risk in people with COPD is not known.

 Before taking this medicine

-You should not use Stiolto Respimat if you are allergic to olodaterol, tiotropium, or ipratropium (Atrovent, Combivent, DuoNeb).
-Stiolto Respimat is for use only in people with COPD and should not be used to treat asthma.
+You should not use Stiolto Respimat if you are allergic to olodaterol, tiotropium, or ipratropium.

-To make sure Stiolto Respimat is safe for you, tell your doctor if you have:
+To make sure Stiolto Respimat is safe for you, tell your doctor if you have ever had:

 a thyroid disorder;

 kidney disease; or

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.